SmartOven/RandomTasks/README.md

 # RandomTasks
-Here I will post solutions on any tasks I found
+Here I will post solutions on any tasks I found and solved